-- UK Research and Innovation (UKRI) STFC Introductory Course in Astronomy for New Research Students
+- Introductory Course in Astronomy for New Research Students

-- STFC Introductory Course in Solar and Solar-terrestrial Physics
+- Introductory Course in Solar and Solar-terrestrial Physics

-- UK Nuclear Physics Summer School (occurs every two years)
+- Nuclear Physics Summer School (every second year)

-The courses and schools listed above will be expected to submit a satisfactory bid, should they wish to have support in 2023.
+These courses and schools listed will be expected to submit a satisfactory bid, should they wish to have support in 2024.

 All other proposed summer schools or online training will be considered in competition for the remaining budget.
-Priority will be given to schools in areas not covered by the fundamental schools above.
+Priority will be given to schools in areas not covered by the fundamental schools.

-Short courses, summer schools and online training resources must be held in a core research activity supported by the STFC studentships programme:
+Courses or schools must be held in a core research activity supported by the STFC studentships programme:

 - solar and planetary science